Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_john.md

 - **What I Like:** Your project's goal is very clear.
 I like your idea and your work is easy to understand.
 I know it is not easy to combine all these modules together in one file, but I am really looking forward to the result you will achieve.
 Good job.
 - **What Can Be Improved:** More explanation about Persian will be helpful.
 Because I have no idea about Persian, if you can create some categories to tell Persian syntax, it can let your audience know more.
 - **What I Learned:** POS-tagging and chunking the text.
 I may employ these methods into my project to help me do more analysis.
 That's helpful.

+### Katie's Visit
+- **What I liked:** Everything is very well organized.
+I also like the added Persian information file!
+I've noticed that's what a lot of people thought could be improved - and you did a good job explaining what we need to know coming into this.
+- **What can be improved:** As for your machine learning goal, I think it could be doable to predict if a sentence will be SOV or SVO.
+I'd imagine there are some definite trends that could be found!
+- **What I learned:** POS tagging in different languages!